kash1603/Random-Forest-Classifier/readme.md

-# Random Forest Classifier for Social Network Ads
+# Random Forest Classifier for Salary data

 This project demonstrates the use of a Random Forest Classifier to predict user behavior based on demographic data.
-The dataset used is "Social_Network_Ads.csv," where the goal is to predict whether a user purchases a product based on their age and estimated salary.
+The dataset used is "Salary_data.csv," where the goal is to predict whether a user purchases a product based on their age and estimated salary.

 ## Dataset
 The dataset consists of user demographic data: